NSLS-II-BMM/BeamlineManual/docs/details.rst

 Needle valves are mounted on the outboard side of DM3.
 Quick connect outlets for the gases are mounted on the upstream/inboard corner of the XAFS table.

+.. admonition::  Gaseous nitrogen supply
+   :class: note

+   BMM no longer uses a nitrogen cylinder as the supply of N\ :sub:`2` for the ion chambers.
+The house GN2 supplies N\ :sub:`2` to the needle valves.

 .. _fig-inertgas:
 .. figure:: _images/Gas_handling.png